 Even if you’re in favor of restricting different kinds of guns or creating registry regulations, Corban is pretty much the worst target you could possibly focus your ire upon.
 Yet Cuomo cannot help himself.

 Of course, for someone like Cuomo, guns aren’t really for self-defense.
-They’re not really for anything except for the strawman version of firearms they’ve built up in their own psyches.
-That’s the version that only gets used for crime and criminal activity.
+They’re not for anything except committing crimes, in his eyes.

 Fortunately, she didn’t.